-A full description of this award along with nomination information is located at: https://www.uc.edu/facultyawards/awards nomination/distiguished AHSS research.html
+A full description of this award along with nomination information is located online.

 College-Level Nomination Procedure

 Each college may nominate no more than two individuals per year for the Distinguished Research Professor Award (in an AHSS Discipline).
 It is not necessary for each college to submit a nomination every year.
 With the approval of the Dean, one nominee from the previous year can be nominated again and the required three external letters of recommendation do not have to be re-requested.
 The nomination process for UCBA is as follows: